Keiō New Line: Operations

 The Keio New Line generally parallels the main Keio Line along National Route 20 (Kōshū Kaidō) on a deeper route.
 Except for a short section just before Sasazuka Station, the entire line is underground.

-Because the line was built to normal railway standards and not to subway standards, only specially-designed trains can travel along the Keio New Line.
+Because the line was built to normal railway standards and not to subway standards, only specially designed trains can travel along the Keio New Line.
 However, since new train cars are being designed to be able to operate on above-ground and below-ground tracks there is no real issue with the differentiation.
 All trains operating west of Sasazuka Station start and arrive at Shinjuku Station.
-During events at the Tokyo Racecourse, there are express trains that operate from Fuchūkeibaseimonmae Station to Shinjuku station.
+During events at the Tokyo Racecourse, there are express trains that operate from Fuchūkeiba-seimommae Station to Shinjuku Station.

 The Keio New Line shares the same platforms with the Toei Shinjuku Line at Shinjuku Station.
 From here trains travel west-southwest.
 At Hatsudai Station, the westbound platform is two floors underground while the eastbound one is three floors underground.
 (Both platforms are on the north side of the station.)
 At Hatagaya Station both platforms are two floors underground with platforms on either side of the two central tracks.
 From this station, the Keio New line diverges from the Kōshū Kaidō and heads towards the Keio Line further south.
 The Keiō Line parallels the outside of the New Line on an elevated viaduct over Prefectural Route 420 (Nakano Dori) until Sasazuka Station.

 Stations

-Although there are four types of trains that travel along the Keio New Line segment (local, rapid, semi express, and express), all trains within the Keio New Line stop at every station.
+Although there are four types of trains that travel along the Keiō New Line segment (local, rapid, semi express, and express), all trains within the Keiō New Line stop at every station.